jeremyfa/spine-hx/README.md

 ## Spine version

-spine-hx works with data exported from the latest Spine version.
+spine-hx works with data exported from Spine 3.4.02.

-spine-hx supports all Spine features until v3.4, including meshes.
+spine-hx supports all Spine features until 3.4.02, including meshes.
 If using the `spine.flash` classes for rendering, meshes are not supported.

 spine-hx does not yet support loading the binary format.